gem/oq-engine/doc/installing/ubuntu.md

 ## Configure the system services

 The package installs three system service managed through [supervisord](http://supervisord.org/):
-- `openquake-dbserver`: provides the database for the OpenQuake Engine and must be started before running any `oq enfine` command
+- `openquake-dbserver`: provides the database for the OpenQuake Engine and must be started before running any `oq engine` command
 - `openquake-webui`: provides the WebUI and is optional
 - `openquake-celery`: used only on a multi-node setup, not used in a default setup